Mark Joseph Hurley: Early life and education

-Mark Hurley was born in San Francisco, California, one of five children of Mark Joseph and Josephine (née Keohane) Hurley.
-One of his brothers, Francis Thomas Hurley, served as Bishop of Juneau (1971–1976) and Archbishop of Anchorage (1976–2001).
-He received his early education at the parochial school of St. Agnes Church in his native city.
-He began his studies for the priesthood at St. Joseph's College in Mountain View, graduating in 1939.
-He then completed his theological studies at St. Patrick's Seminary in Menlo Park.
+Mark Hurley was born on December 13, 1919, in San Francisco, California, one of five children of Mark Joseph and Josephine (née Keohane) Hurley.
+One of his brothers, Francis Thomas Hurley, served as archbishop of Anchorage (1976–2001).

+Mark Hurley received his early education at the parochial school of St. Agnes Parish in San Francisco.
+He began his studies for the priesthood at St. Joseph's College in Mountain View, California, graduating in 1939.
+He then completed his theological studies at St. Patrick's Seminary in Menlo Park, California.

 Priesthood

-Hurley was ordained a priest for the Archdiocese of San Francisco on September 23, 1944.
-He served as assistant superintendent of archdiocesan schools from 1944 to 1951.
-In addition to his duties, he studied at the University of California for one year, and earned a doctorate in philosophy from the Catholic University of America in Washington, D.C. in 1947.
-He served as the founding principal of Bishop O'Dowd High School in Oakland from 1951 to 1958, afterwards holding the same position at Marin Catholic High School in Kentfield (1959–61).
-He was also assistant coordinator of the Archdiocesan Campaign of Taxation of Schools in California.
+Hurley was ordained a priest for the Archdiocese of San Francisco on September 23, 1944 by Archbishop John Joseph Mitty.
+After his ordination, the archdiocese assigned Hurley to the faculty of Serra High School in San Mateo, California.
+He was also named assistant superintendent of the archdiocesan schools.During this period, he went to Washington D.C. to study at the Catholic University of America.
+He received a Doctor of Philosophy degree in 1947.

+The archdiocese in 1951 assigned Hurley to serve as the founding principal of Bishop O'Dowd High School in Oakland, California.
+He was transferred in 1959 to be principal of Marin Catholic High School in Kentfield, California.
+He also served as assistant coordinator of the archdiocesan campaign of Taxation of Schools in California.

 In 1962, Hurley was named a domestic prelate by Pope John XXIII and superintendent of schools in the Diocese of Stockton.
 He earned a Bachelor's degree in canon law from the Pontifical Lateran University in Rome in 1963.
-From 1962 to 1965, he was a peritus, or theological expert, at the Second Vatican Council in Rome, where he served as an advisor to the commission on seminaries, universities, and schools.
-He also served as chancellor of the Diocese of Stockton during the same period.
-Following his return to the Archdiocese of San Francisco, he served as assistant chancellor from 1965 to 1969.
-For several years, he was on a San Francisco television program, "Problems Please."
+From 1962 to 1965, he was a peritus, or theological expert, at the Second Vatican Council in Rome, acting as an advisor to the commission on seminaries, universities, and schools.
+Following his return to San Francisco, he served as assistant chancellor from 1965 to 1969.
+For several years, he appeared on a San Francisco television program, "Problems Please."